palantir/gradle-baseline/docs/java-style-guide/readme.md

 - As required by other sections of this document (such as Section Import statements).

-Two consecutive blank lines are permitted, but never required (or encouraged).
-More than two consecutive blank lines are discouraged.
+Two consecutive blank lines are not permitted.

 #### Horizontal whitespace